On this page

 Whenever Amplitude applies filters to an event (including filters in segments), it does so in a specific order.
 The Historical Count filter is always applied last.

-With the Historical Count filter applied, this chart will not show you everyone whose third time triggering that event just happened to take place in Germany (i.e., where the first and second instances could have happened anywhere in the world).
-Instead, it shows the third Germany-located instance of that event—in other words, both previous instances will also have taken place in Germany.
-It could be the user's third, eighth, or hundredth time performing that event overall, as long as it was only their third that took place in Germany.
+With the Historical Count filter applied, this chart doesn't show everyone whose third time triggering that event happened in Germany.
+Instead, it shows the third Germany-located instance of that event.
+Both previous instances also took place in Germany.
+The event could be the user's third, eighth, or hundredth time performing that event overall, as long as it was their third Germany-located instance.

-Any group-bys will apply to the first event selected in the Funnel Analysis, Pathfinder, and Retention Analysis charts.
-When you apply a group-by, Amplitude will show the user's property value at the time of triggering the event for the Nth time.
+Any group-bys apply to the first event selected in the Funnel Analysis, Pathfinder, and Retention Analysis charts.
+When you apply a group-by, Amplitude shows the user's property value at the time the user triggers the event for the Nth time.

 Event Historical Count